jmcrego/BiSync/README.md

 # BiSync

 BiSync is a bilingual writing assistant that allows users to freely compose text in two languages while maintaining the two monolingual texts synchronized.

-In the general setting, BiSync works as a classical MT system providing the translation of input sentences.
-When the user refines (post-edits) a previous translation in one of the languages, BiSync transforms the text in the other language to restore the translation parallelism.
-BiSync is trained to restore parallelism by following similar updates to those introduced by the user.
-BiSync can also produce alternative translations from a given word or paraphrases for a selected word sequence.
-Read this <a href="https://arxiv.org/pdf/2210.13163.pdf" target="_blank">paper</a> for further details on the BiSync network.
+It is trained to restore parallelism by following similar updates to those introduced by the user.
+BiSync also includes additional functionalities, such as the display of alternative prefix translations and paraphrases, which are intended to facilitate the authoring of texts.
+Read <a href="https://arxiv.org/pdf/2210.13163.pdf" target="_blank">this</a> paper for further details on the BiSync network.

 ## Download